David881213/Recipes-and-Ratings/README.md

 Since `rating` is categorical and `calories` is numerical, we use mean difference as test statistics to run the permutation test.
 Then, we perform the permutation test of mean difference and find out the p-value.

+The result of permutation test and p-value:
+<iframe src="assets/Permutation test of rating and calories.html" width=800 height=600 frameBorder=0></iframe>

+Hence, we **reject the null hypothesis** that the distribution of `calories` when `rating` is missing is the same as the distribution of `calories` when `rating` is not missing.
+Hence, we conclude that the missingness in the `rating` column is MAR dependent on `calories` .

 ## Hypothesis Testing